Methotrexate For RA

 - Although Methotrexate was only approved for RA treatment in the US in 1988, it had already been used to treat cancer and psoriasis.

-- Typically, Methotrexate is taken once day a week for RA.
-The starting dose for most adults with rheumatoid arthritis is 7.5 to 10 mg and this dose can be increased to 20 to 25 mg each week.
-Around 25mg/week tends to be towards the upper oral limit according the to Rheumatologists that I have consulted with.
+- Typically, the tablet form of Methotrexate is taken once a week for RA, with dosage guidelines provided by the Rheumatologist.
+The starting dose for most adults with rheumatoid arthritis is 7.5mg to 10 mg.
+Around 25mg/week tends to be the upper oral limit.
 Methotrexate is also available in an injectable form which can be self-injected by the patient.

 - It still remains unclear exactly how methotrexate decreases arthritis activity.
 It is known that Methotrexate interferes with certain enzymes which play a role in immune system function.
 Methotrexate prohibits the enzyme dihydrofolate reductase, thereby affecting the production of a type of folic acid, which is required for actively growing cells.